kohjiaxuan/Visualisation-of-Gradient-Descent/README.md

 ## Libraries used
 numpy and pandas for calculations and structuring data results, and matplotlib (2D and 3D) for visualisation purposes

+## Potential Improvements
+matplotlib graphs can be animated using Python libraries.
+I aim to do up the animation GIF for the gradient descent which will make it more visually appealing and understandable